 M.S.W.
 Program Curriculum

 To ensure training in areas SSW feels are key to a solid clinical education, courses and training are divided into five academic sequences: social work practice, human behavior in the social environment, social welfare policy and services, research and field.
 Academic course sessions span 10 weeks each summer.
 Courses are offered as one- or two-term offerings of five weeks each.
-Between summers, the internship periods provide time for focused field education, research and the community practice project.
+Between summers, the internship periods provide time for focused field education, research and the community practice experience.

 - Social Work Practice sequence